rardoz/roe-the-dev/README.md

 Learn more about how the component library works with [storybook](https://storybook.js.org/docs/react/writing-stories/introduction).

-- Components in the `app/_components` directory contain `story.ts` files that are used for component documentation
+- Components in the `app/_components` directory contain `story.tsx` files that are used for component documentation
 - Start storybook with `npm run storybook`

 ## API Documentation